Logan County Lightning

 Chapmanville, WV - July 29, 2000

-Usually, storm systems in Appalachia are too dynamic to observe storms.
+Usually, storm systems in Appalachia are too dynamic to photograph storms.
 By the time you can get in the car and catch up to an active cell, it's already fizzled out.
 That wasn't the case this night.

 At 8:00pm, radar was showing storms moving into Southern WV, with the strongest cells on the southern edge of the line.
 Charleston was going to get some lightning, but it was clear that the Logan, Boone, and McDowell County areas were about to experience the best of the storms.
 I got in the truck and headed south on Corridor G (Rt.
 119).